olegkuftyrev/blimp1/README.md

 Before you begin, ensure you have the following installed:
 - Node.js (v18 or higher) - required for Next.js 15.5.2
 - npm

+Note: Use npm exclusively for all commands (Yarn is not used).

 ## 🗄️ Database Configuration